LaurentLienhard/FRPSUGModule/README.md

 The first function of the module will be New-FRPSUGModule.

-This function will create a new module based on a template defined with the help of members of the French Powershell User Group
+This function allows, using a Plaster model, to generate a new module structure.

+Information for the creation of the module (name, version ...) will be requested by the template Plaster

+This function requires having the Plaster module installed